mittelmark/DGTcl/pandoc-tcl-filter/Readme.md

 ## Usage

 * works as filter for pandoc or just standalone (then only conversion to HTML or Markdown is possible)
+* embedded graphical user interface, see [filter-view.html](filter-view.html)
 * evaluation of Tcl and other programming language code with textual Markup files like Markdown or Asciidoc and adding the results, figures, tables etc from the code evaluation to a resulting document like HTML, PDF, DOCX, Markdown etc
 * easy to extend, many filters for other programming languages like (Python, Octave, R) are already embedded
 * filters for many graphical tools such as GraphViz, Pikchr, PlantUML, mermaid, LaTeX like
 * generic filter for all type of terminal applications such as LilyPond, C/C++ compilers etc. where examples are given
 * all tools and filters can be applied within a single document
 * can be used to extract and process embedded Markdown documentation in source code of different programming languages, such as C/C++, Tcl, Python, etc.
-* the packed Tcl script with these features has a size of just around 900kb
+* the packed Tcl script with these features has a size of just around 1Mb

 Here some call syntax examples:

 ```
  pandoc input.md -s --filter pandoc-tcl-filter.tapp -o output.html

- # or using the Tcl script from the unpacked application
+ # or using the Tcl script from the unpacked application (not recommended)
  pandoc input.md -s  --filter pandoc-tcl-filter.tcl -o output.html

  # code documentation tool for extracting Markdown based documentation
  # and evaluating code within code chunks as in standard Markdown documents
  pandoc-tcl-filter.tapp sourcefile.tcl sourcfile.html --css file.css -s

  #  the same but not using pandoc but the internal Markdown library
  # only conversion to HTML is possible
  pandoc-tcl-filter.tapp sourcefile.tcl sourcfile.html --css file.css --no-pandoc

+ # graphical user interface
+ # files must have filter name extensions like
+ # .abc, .dot, .eqn, .mmd, .pic, .pik etc
+ pandoc-tcl-filter.tapp --gui somefile
 ```

 ## Installation